 Sales charges.
-Class A shares are assessed up-front sales charges, which resulted in payments to the Distributor amounting to \$15,870 for the year ended October 31, 2024.
-Of this amount, \$2,586 was retained and used for printing prospectuses, advertising, sales literature and other purposes and \$13,284 was paid as sales commissions to broker-dealers.
+Class A shares are assessed up-front sales charges, which resulted in payments to the Distributor amounting to \$19,989 for the year ended October 31, 2024.
+Of this amount, \$3,357 was retained and used for printing prospectuses, advertising, sales literature and other purposes and \$16.632 was paid as sales commissions to broker-dealers

-Class A shares may be subject to contingent deferred sales charges (CDSCs).
+Class A and Class C shares may be subject to contingent deferred sales charges (CDSCs).
 Certain Class A shares purchased, including those that are acquired through purchases of \$1 million or more, and redeemed within one year of purchase are subject to a 1.00% CDSC.
+Class C shares that are redeemed within one year of purchase are subject to a 1.00% CDSC.
 CDSCs are applied to the lesser of the current market value at the time of redemption or the original purchase cost of the shares being redeemed.
 Proceeds from CDSCs are used to compensate the Distributor for providing distribution-related services in connection with the sale of these shares.
-During the year ended October 31, 2024, CDSCs received by the Distributor amounted to \$69 for Class A shares.
+During the year ended October 31, 2024, CDSCs received by the Distributor amounted to \$647 and \$4 for Class A and Class C shares, respectively.